 Tracy Meisenbach, Executive Director of ASHDA.

 Greetings horse lovers!
 I am Tracy Meisenbach, Executive Director of the American Sugarbush Harlequin Draft Association.
-This new organization was put together by me and several other like-minded people that wanted to preserve and breed forward the Sugarbush Harlequin Draft horse, as envisioned by Everett Smith.
-It is our goal to preserve the bloodlines he started and to expand the registry into a viable Association, with a show system, member benefits and public awareness.
-To this end we’ve come together, along with the lovely horses that make up the breed, and we formed an association for people interested in the American Sugarbush Harlequin Draft horse.
+We have now reached our 5th Anniversary and we are DELIGHTED!
+This organization was put together by me and several other like-minded people who wanted to preserve and breed forward the Sugarbush Harlequin Draft horse, as envisioned by Everett Smith.
+It is our goal to preserve the bloodlines he started and to expand the registry into a member driven, multi discipline show system and continue to increase Public awareness about the breed.
 I hope you’ll join us and experience the wonderful horse we represent, and the family atmosphere we promote.
 Sugarbush Harlequin Draft horses are sweet enough for the whole family!
 I am very proud to be the Executive Director and could not ask for a better group of board members to work with.

 A little about me, I’ve had horses all of my life, sharing my family’s strong equine background.
 I’ve tried to experience a broad spectrum of equine disciplines, and I’ve competed in everything from roping and dressage to polo and pole bending.
 I have shown in both breed and open shows and understand the differences between the two.
+I am very proud of the fact that I was the first person to show a Sugarbush Harlequin Draft Horse in a recognized Draft Horse show.
 I worked for several years as a veterinary technician while living in Texas and Arizona.
-With my family, I have a breeding farm in Virginia where we stand our American Sugarbush Harlequin draft and Appaloosa stallions and raise spotted babies.
+With my family, I have a breeding farm in Virginia where we stand our American Sugarbush Harlequin Draft and Appaloosa stallions and raise spotted babies.
 We also train and give riding lessons, including therapeutic riding.
-I have attended several equine expos using my horses as the Sugarbush Harlequin draft and Appaloosa representatives for the breed displays and explaining to the public what wonderful breeds they are.
+I have attended several equine expos using my horses as the Sugarbush Harlequin Draft and Appaloosa representatives for the breed displays and explaining to the public what wonderful breeds they are.

-My goals as Executive Director are to help this breed grow, both in numbers and public awareness.
+My goal as Executive Director is to help this breed grow, both in numbers and public awareness.
 There are so many disciplines where this wonderful breed will excel.
+We had the first Sugarbushes to get Western Dressage Stars, a big surprise to the stock horse crowd.
 As competitors they are level headed and powerful, as companions they are gentle and trustworthy and as eye-catching and uniquely marked horses they have a high market value.
 The American Sugarbush Harlequin Draft is, like the country where it was born, full of opportunities.